Halloween is right around the corner, and that can only mean one thing: it’s scary movie season!

 Chances are, if you already enjoy watching movies in a theater-like atmosphere, then you probably have at least a few external speakers throughout the room.
 If this is you, take advantage and ensure that your “External Speaker” is selected via your speaker settings.

 Your television’s default speakers just don’t have the necessary oomph that your film deserves, and you will need that boost when the masked maniac jumps on screen!

 Your TV should have movie modes in both the picture and audio menus.
 Choose the “Movie” option in your sound menu to enhance the audio to a level close to what you would hear inside an expensive movie theater.

-If you really want to get the most out of your home entertainment system, Britebox Services can help to get you there by offering home entertainment design and installation.
+If you really want to get the most out of your home entertainment system, BriteBox Electrical Services in metro Atlanta can help to get you there by offering home entertainment design and installation.